 The “ñ” sound can be written phonetically in English as “n-yah.”
 It’s an odd sound for English speakers, but it’s easy to learn and fun to practice.
 Once you master it, your Spanish accent will sound much more authentic.

 To make the “ñ” sound, follow these steps:

 - Place your tongue on the roof of your mouth, right behind your upper, front teeth.

 - Bring your tongue down and say “yah.”

 - Repeat until perfected.

 It can be extremely difficult to master foreign language phonetic sounds (say that five times fast) without hearing them said by a native speaker.
 If you want a surefire source to hear the authentic “ñ” among other sounds, FluentU is a great option.
-It provides authentic Spanish videos, like movie trailers, music videos, inspiring talks and more, that’ve been supercharged with pronunciation and vocabulary building tools.

 Not only will you develop real-world pronunciation skills and build your vocabulary, but you’ll also absorb Spanish culture, accents and speaking styles from the entertaining videos.
 If that sounds like a win-win, check out the full video library for free with a FluentU trial.